Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 When my friend and I arrived, there was already a party underway in the tents out front—we sat back with a michelada until the parade led us to the nearby field where the Guelaguetza performances took place.

-The celebrations include Encuentro de la Danza de la Pluma, which features a dance that is believed to have originated in Cuilápam and today is practiced in throughout the region.
-For this event, nearby towns like Zaachila, San Bartolo Coyotepec, and Teotitlán del Valle gather to perform this powerful dance.
+The multi day celebrations include Encuentro de la Danza de la Pluma, which features a dance that is believed to have originated in Cuilápam and today is practiced in throughout the region.
+For this event, nearby towns like Zaachila, San Bartolo Coyotepec, and Teotitlán del Valle gather to perform this traditional dance.

 La Danza de la Pluma reenacts the Spanish conquest through the depiction of two warring factions – the Spanish and the Mexicas.
 Dancers wear large semicircular headdresses made from over 3,000 brightly colored feathers and embedded with mirrors that represent the moon and stars.